ihkaz/ihkazcpscript/README.md

 # Ihkazscript
-Hi Im iHkaz / gtpsinfo on tiktok
+Hi Im iHkaz / @gtpsinfo on tiktok

 i make this github for help u all if using growlauncher on growtopia/CreativePS